 When logging in to access a Container via SSH, your session's working environment is spawned inside a new Container, inside which your application Container's environment gets mounted to grant you access to the application files.
 This means any changes outside of your home directory will not be persistent.
 However, everything stored in your user's home directory should remain.

-The number of commands available will vary slightly depending on whether your SSH / SFTP user has access to a single Container or multiple Containers.
+The number of commands available will vary slightly depending on whether your SSH / SFTP user has access to a single Container, multiple Containers, or Volumes.
 For instance, consider the following situations: